 Low Carb Peanut Butter & Chocolate Truffles

-An easy low carb and gluten free peanut butter truffle recipe that requires no cooking or chilling time!
-Egg free and keto friendly!
+An easy keto peanut butter truffle recipe that requires no cooking or chilling time!
+Egg free and low carb!

 - Yield: 18 truffles

 - Cuisine: American

 - 1 cup natural (sugar free) chunky peanut butter, room temperature